bipul34/UCSX-IMM-Ansible/README.md

 **Playbook Execution Commands**
 -----------------
-Setup domain profile :ansible-playbook ./Create_domain_profile.yml -i inventory  (Precreate port policy and QoS policy).
+Setup domain profile : (Pre-create port policy and QoS policy).
 This playbook use some variables from inventory file which can be easily moved to group variable.

 ansible-playbook Create_domain_profile.yml -i inventory